Blockception/Minecraft-Error-Codes/minecraft/tag/missing.md

 `minecraft.tag.missing`

-The diagnostics tool considers weather or not a tag has been given to the entity.
-Thus its looking for a tag "definition".
-A place where the tag has been assigned to any type of entity.
+The diagnostics tool considers whether or not a tag has been given to the entity.
+Thus, it's looking for a tag "definition", a place where the tag has been assigned to any type of entity.

 **Examples**